neilslater/ruby_nex_cpp/README.md

 ## Warning

 The code still contains some "Cargo Cult" syntax where I am not sure whether it is necessary or best practice.
-For instance in the line
+For instance I do not know what the typecast

-    extern "C" VALUE baz_vector_magnitude( VALUE self )
+    (VALUE(*)(ANYARGS)) function_name

-I do not know whether the 'extern "C"' is doing anything useful.
+is actually doing.

 ## Contributing